Vintage Pearl Necklace Satin Purple w Pink Crystals 1940s Jewelry

 But... these are not Majorca pearls as the Japanese had not copied it yet!
 Do you remember or have you ever seen Christmas ball ornaments from the 1940's?
 They were glass balls sprayed with metallic paint and heated to luster.
 This is the very same method by which these pearls were made, only on acrylic, not glass.

 Look at the close up photos and you can see the silver, light purple, and metallic flashes as when the pearls were heated, the metallic paint yielded different colors : just like old Christmas tree ornaments.

-Don't miss the unique original clear and Amethyst rhinestone hidden insert clasp, or the faceted pink barrel crystals.
+Don't miss the unique original clear and Amethyst rhinestone insert clasp, or the faceted pink barrel crystals.
 All of the barrel crystals are flanked with gold filigree bell caps and all of the pearls are spaced with small gold metal ball beads.

 The entire necklace is in fabulous condition and has been remarkably well cared for and most likely never worn.
-All of beads and findings are in pristine microscopically clean condition with no loss of luster, no scratches or peeling, and no wear or other imperfections.
+All of beads and findings are in pristine clean condition with no loss of luster, no scratches or peeling, and no wear or other imperfections.
 All of the rhinestones on the clasp are original, present, and sparkling.
 The back of the clasp is signed Japan and the clasp is in perfect working order.

 Comes gift wrapped and shipped in a new presentation jewelry box.